 - Users that harass others

-- Users that act inappropriate after a meeting
+- Users that act inappropriate during a meeting

 - Spam, attempts to sell products to users

-If you encouter any of the things mentioned above, you can contact Tinder directly.
-You can also block users that harass you.
+If you encounter any of the above, you can contact Tinder directly.
+You can also block users that harass you (by selecting “unmatch”).
 This way, it is impossible for them to contact you through the app.